jan-van-bergen/CPU-Raytracer/README.md

 ## Features

 ![Dynamic Scene](Screenshots/Dynamic.png)
-*Dynamic Scene rendered at ~38 ms frame time.
+*Dynamic Scene rendered at ~29 ms frame time (34 FPS).
 The BVH for each individual objects is a high-quality SBVH (traversed in object space) and they are conmbined using a regular top-level BVH (traversed in world space).
 The two blue tori are instances of the same mesh and can therefore share MeshData and the SBVH.*

 ### BVH